kazurayam/HowFailureHandlingAffectsExceptions/README.md

 ## Solution

-In this project, I would show you several test scripts. **With these sample scripts, you can firmly reproduce SERE on your machine**.
+In this project, I would show you several test scripts in Katalon Studio. **With these sample scripts, you can firmly reproduce SERE on your machine**.
 The scripts are short.
 If you read the codes carefully, you would understand how a StaleElementReferenceException is thrown.

 ## Decription